da7y3llam/Snake-Console-Game/README.md

 # Snake-Console-Game

 ## Features
-- You can use arrow keys and A W D S to control the snake's direction.
+- Control the snake's direction using arrow keys and A, W, D, S.
-- You can puse the game.
+- Puse the game at any time.
-- Save the maximum score you have reached.
+- Automatically save your highest score.
-- Switch between the Hard and Easy for game difficulty.
+- Switch between the Hard and Easy of the game difficulty.
-- Reset the score and the difficulty of the game.
+- Reset the maximum score and the difficulty of the game.

 ## Controls
 - Use arrow keys or A W D S to control the snake's direction.